MIA Mover: History

 In 2007, construction of a people mover instead of an extension of the existing Metrorail system to the airport became the preferred option for local authorities to provide greater connectivity to the airport terminals (Metrorail will connect at Miami Airport Station).
 On March 2, 2009, ground was officially broken for the project.
 Projected to transport 48,000 daily visitors by 2020, the MIA Mover construction utilized design-build methods and was paid for from a combination of revenue from the Miami-Dade Aviation Department's Capital Improvement Program and the Florida Department of Transportation (FDOT).

 In May 2012, MIA Mover suffered a minor derailment, and a breakdown in July 2017 required riders to walk along the tracks escorted by fire fighters.

-Starting in 2026, the MIA Mover will connect riders from the airport to Miami Freedom Park, which is a few blocks away from the Miami Intermodal Center.
+Starting in 2026, the MIA Mover connects riders from the airport to Nu Stadium, which is a about half a mile away from the Miami Intermodal Center.
+Dam S25-B is currently being used as a temporary footbridge to cross the Tamiami Canal and connect the two sites.
+A more permanent footbridge could be built in the future.

 System

 MIA Mover (black) connects to many transit systems at the Miami Intermodal Center (MIC).

-Costing an estimated $259 million to complete, the 1.27 mi link travels east from the MIA Station, to Central Boulevard and finally to NW 21st Street, where it curves north into the MIC Station.
+Costing an estimated $259 million to complete, the 1.27 mi link travels east from the MIA Station along Central Boulevard and NW 21st Street, where it curves north into the MIC Station.
 The ride lasts approximately three minutes.
 The concrete guideways are generally elevated an average of 40 ft above grade and are supported by concrete piers every 120 ft.
 The vehicles used are Mitsubishi Heavy Industries Crystal Movers (The same model also operates on the Skytrain in Concourse D).

 Stations

-The MIA Mover has two stations: the MIC Station and the MIA Station.
+The MIA Mover has two stations: